-Trying to determine the difference between low libido and asexuality can be very difficult, especially if you’ve always assumed you have a low libido and recently discovered the asexual community.
+Trying to determine the difference between low libido and asexuality can be very difficult, especially if you’ve always assumed you have a low libido and recently discovered the existence of the asexual community.

 It can feel like you’ve discovered a whole new world.

 But how do you tell the difference between being asexual or having a low libido?

 Sometimes it can appear similar from the outside.
 What usually makes the difference is the person’s underlying internal feelings and motivations behind sex.
 The most important thing to know is that asexuality exists on a spectrum, and not all asexual people feel the same way about sex.

 *Note: I’m not asexual and I don’t claim to be an expert on this particular topic, I can only discuss what I have learned from the helpful asexual community and The Asexual Visibility and Education Network.
 Their website is a wonderful resource if you have more questions about asexuality.

 How do you tell the difference between having low libido and being asexual?

 1. Asexual people experience little to no sexual attraction to other people of any gender.
 While people with low libido do experience sexual attraction to other people but their desire for sex is low or has decreased.

 People who are asexual are not sexually attracted to any gender.
 They don’t look at another person and go “Ooh, I wish I could have sex with them!”
 But they can experience romantic attraction or attraction on a friendship level, which is different.